oconnor663/jacko.io/posts/object_soup.md

 # Object Soup is Made of Indexes
 ###### DRAFT

-When objects come and go and change unpredictably, and their relationships are also changing and full of cycles, I call it "object soup".
-It's hard to write object soup in Rust, because it breaks the rules for references.[^the_rules] But sometimes it's just how the world works: A creature in a game targets another creature, and then its target disappears.
-A cell in a spreadsheet depends on another cell, and then the other cell's value changes.
-A song in a music player links to the singer, and the singer links to their songs.
+When objects come and go and change all the time, and any one might point to any other, I call that "object soup".[^graph] It's hard to write object soup in Rust, because it breaks the rules for references.[^the_rules] But sometimes it's just how the world works: A creature in a game targets another creature, and then its target disappears.
+A cell in a spreadsheet depends on another cell, and the other cell's value changes.
+A song in a music player links to a singer, and the singer links to their songs.
 These programs are object soup by design, but Rust doesn't let us do things like this with references.
 So what do we do?

+[^graph]: In other words, object soup is an implicit, heterogeneous, mutable
+    graph in a program that might not look like it's trying to build a graph.

 [^the_rules]: I'm assuming that you've already seen Rust's ownership,
     borrowing, and mutability rules.
 If not, here's [an overview from a talk by